Book a demo Sign in

 2. Request pre-registration

 From an organization standpoint, having participants pre-register for the breakout sessions they want to attend is extremely helpful.
 This helps to ensure you have enough materials and seating and that any setup requirements are met because you’ll know exactly how many people will be there.
-Plus it gives you a chance to match people up based on their research areas and conference streams.
+Use a streamlined Event Registration tool to make this process easier for both organizers and attendees.

 The greatest benefit to pre-registration is that it gives you the opportunity to cap the number of breakout session participants, as keeping the group small is key to having a good level of engagement.